ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

   </tr>
 </table>

-Runs the specified script file.
+Runs the specified script file relative to the extension's root (e.g. `chrome-extension://aeepldbjfoihffgcaejikpoeppffnlbd/`) in a `<script>` tag.

 ### `addon.tab.loadWorker`
 <table>